talkowski-lab/rCNV2/analysis/sliding_windows/README.md

 ### 3. Combine association statistics across metacohorts

+We combined CNV association statistics across metacohorts for each sliding window using a random-effects meta-analysis.

+The code to perform this step is contained in `window_meta_analysis.R`.

+Given that rare CNV counts per window are (a) sparse and (b) zero-inflated, and furthermore that (c) the case & control sample sizes are unbalanced for most phenotype groups (_e.g._, frequently >10- to 100-fold more controls than cases), we implemented an empirical continuity correction as proposed by [Sweeting _et al._, _Stat.
+Med._, 2004.](https://onlinelibrary.wiley.com/doi/10.1002/sim.1761)

+Each phenotype & CNV type were meta-analyzed separately for a total of three meta-analyses per phenotype.

+#### Determining genome-wide significance threshold

+We empirically determined a genome-wide significance threshold for each meta-analysis as follows:

+1. Permute phenotype labels for all CNVs while matching on size (split by quantile) and CNV type (DEL/DUP);
+2. Rerun all association tests (described above), including meta-analysis, for each phenotype & CNV combination; and
+3. Compute the fraction of significant windows for a broad range of P-value thresholds

+Steps 1-3 were repeated 20 times for each CNV and phenotype.

+#### Output files

+[As described above for Step 2](https://github.com/talkowski-lab/rCNV2/tree/master/analysis/sliding_windows#output-files), we generated the same combination of plots and statistics files for the meta-analyses results of each phenotype group.

+These files are stored in the same location as the per-metacohort analysis results.

+### 4. Collapse associations across phenotypes & refine loci to minimal credible regions

+Methods still a work in progress.
+See bottom of this page for most recent iteration of minimum credible region definition algorithm.

+---

+#### _A note on data curation_

+The information presented on this page references various curated datasets.

+The curation of these datasets is documented elsewhere in this repository.

+Please see the README available in [the `data_curation/` subdirectory](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/).

+---

+---

+# IGNORE THIS TEXT FOR NOW (DEPRECATED ALTERNATIVE METHODS)

+### 3. Combine association statistics across metacohorts

 We combined CNV association statistics across metacohorts for each sliding window using the Mantel-Haenszel meta-analysis method for 2x2 contingency tables of count data.

 The code to perform this step is contained in `window_meta_analysis.R`.

 Given that rare CNV counts per window are (a) sparse and (b) zero-inflated, and furthermore that (c) the case & control sample sizes are unbalanced for most phenotype groups (_e.g._, frequently >10- to 100-fold more controls than cases), we implemented an empirical continuity correction as proposed by [Sweeting _et al._, _Stat.
 Med._, 2004.](https://onlinelibrary.wiley.com/doi/10.1002/sim.1761)

+Mantel-Haenszel meta-analysis with an empirical continuity correction is recommended for the meta-analysis of rare binary event data [Bhaumik _et al._, _J.
+Am.
+Stat.
+Assoc._](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3665366/).

 Each phenotype & CNV type were meta-analyzed separately for a total of three meta-analyses per phenotype.